How to create a product catalog in WordPress in a table

 Install the wpDataTables WordPress plugin, which will render your product catalog

-Before we move on we need to make sure that wpDataTables plugin is installed.
-You can obtain it here.
+Before we move on we need to make sure that the wpDataTables plugin is installed.
+You can get it here.

 Installation is quite simple:

-• Upload the plugin to your plugins directory.
+• Upload the plugin to your plugin directory.

 • Activate the plugin.